Professor John Williams, BA, MA (Hull), PhD (Warwick)

 John studied for his PhD at the University of Warwick (1992-96), working on legitimacy in international relations and the collapse of Yugoslavia, following which he became a Lecturer at the University of Aberdeen for five years before joining Durham in 2001.
 John was promoted to Senior Lecturer in 2006 and to Professor in 2010.

 John is also working on a project looking at the ethics of automatic and autonomous weapons and security systems.
-The first output of this work - 'Distant Intimcay: Space, Drones and Just War' - will be published in spring 2015 by Ethics & International Affairs.
+The first output of this work - 'Distant Intimcay: Space, Drones and Just War' - was published in the spring 2015 edition of Ethics & International Affairs.
 A second paper on regulating autonomous weapons will be published in Global Policy later in 2015.

 John welcomes enquiries about PhD research supervison in areas including: